wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-microsoft-teams-devices/includes/04-configure-microsoft-365-resource-accounts-for-teams-rooms.md

 ## Teams Rooms licenses

-It's recommended that organizations assign the Teams Rooms Basic or Teams Rooms Pro license to all Teams Rooms resource accounts.
+Each resource account you want to associate with a Teams Rooms console needs a Teams Rooms license.
+You need to purchase a license before you configure the resource account for Teams Rooms.

 - **Teams Rooms Basic license** - provides core meeting experiences to organizations that purchase a certified Microsoft Teams Rooms device, at no additional cost.
 The Teams Rooms Basic license includes scheduling, joining meetings, content sharing, and collaborative white boarding, as well as basic security and management capabilities out-of-the-box.